 Many people enjoy hiking, nature walking, nature observation, fishing and hunting.
-You certainly dont need to book a trip to Lemaire Channel to see a stunning vista.
+Many folks keep a nature observation journal to record their memories and destinations.
+You certainly don't need to book a trip to Lemaire Channel to see a stunning vista.
 Our great country offers many vistas where great memories and enjoying times can be experienced.
 National parks, national wildlife refuges, state, and local parks offer many opportunities to get out and enjoy spectacular scenery, wildlife, fresh air and clear starry nights away from urban light pollution.
 From alpine tundra and snowy mountains of Alaska to the wetlands of the Everglades in Florida, our country has many opportunities to explore.
 Landmarks, ancient lava flows, and archeological sites are just some of the more rare treasures that our National Parks have to offer.

 Learn more about national landmarks, trails, and parks below.